You are here

 SVS Fact Sheet

 Why is vascular health newsworthy?

 - As the United States' population of Baby Boomers continues to age, the potential for vascular disease increases.
-In 2020, the youngest Baby Boomers will turn 55.
+In 2020, the youngest Baby Boomers turned 55.
 Because many vascular diseases occur in the elderly, these 76 million Americans will create a demand for more vascular health services and will have access to far more treatments than their parents could have imagined.

 - Peripheral arterial disease (PAD) affects between eight and 12 million people in the United States.
 African Americans and those over age 50 are especially vulnerable, according to the National Institutes of Health.
 In advanced cases, when the diagnosis is made late, amputation may be necessary, particularly among diabetics.